danchoi/vmail/README.markdown

 Vmail loads a certain number messages at a time, starting with the most recent.
-If there are more messages that Vmail hasn't loaded, you'll see a line at the top of the list that looks something like this:
+If there are more messages that Vmail hasn't loaded, you'll see a line at the bottom of the list that looks something like this:

     > Load 100 more messages.
 156 remaining.

 Put the cursor on this line and press ENTER to load more of these messages.

-Tip: To go straight to the top line and load more messages, type `gg<ENTER>`.
+Tip: To go straight to the bottom line and load more messages, type `G<ENTER>`.

 Unread messages are marked with a `+` symbol.